Lab Report │

 What parents do:

-• Provide fruit, pretzels, sports drinks
+• Provide fruit, pretzels, sports drinks.

-• Zero protein between games
+• Zero protein between games.

 The cost:

-• Miss 35% MPS enhancement from carb-protein synergy (Staples et al., 2011)
+• Miss the 35% MPS enhancement from carb-protein synergy (Staples et al., 2011).

-• Slower recovery between games
+• Slower recovery between games.

-• Cumulative fatigue by game 3-4
+• Cumulative fatigue by game 3 or 4.

-The fix: Always include 15-20g protein within 30 minutes post-game.
+The fix: always include 15-20g protein within 30 minutes post-game.

 Mistake #2: Relying on Melted Protein Bars